entando/entando-docs/vuepress/docs/_posts/2023-08-17-spring-boot-websockets.md

 }
 ```

-5. Add the following two lines to `src/main/java/resources/application.properties` so the service will 1) run on the conventional Entando port, and 2) use the standard healthcheck path:
+5. Add the following two lines to `src/main/java/resources/application.properties` so the service will: 1) run on the conventional Entando port, and 2) use the standard healthcheck path.
 ```
 server.port=8081
 management.endpoints.web.base-path=/api